Ozzie Tollefson, Writer and Producer of Educational Videos

 In recent years he has ventured into video production.
 He has written and directed two feature length movies using community actors.
 He has also written and directed three stage productions as fund-raisers for Friedens Lutheran Church and the Tri-Valley Public Library in Hegins, PA.
 He has also produced a video documentary on Dorothy Klinger, 89, an amazing actress who has been in all of Ozzie's productions.
 Available on DVD at the Tri-Valley Public Library, it is titled, "Dottie."

-Ozzie's latest video is titled "Canada Geese."
-This is a 30 minute educational DVD, designed to appeal to grades 1-6.
+Ozzie has received rave reviews from teachers, principals, students, and parents for "Canada Geese."
+This is a 30 minute educational DVD, designed to appeal to grades K-5.
 Each year a pair of Canada geese return to nest on the island of Ozzie's pond.
 The video follows the life of two goslings from the day they hatch out until the day they fly away.
-For more information on this and other videos Ozzie has produced, go to "Video Production" page.
+To see a four minute trailer on "Canada Geese," go to the VIDEO PRODUCTION page.

 PairDayOne.jpeg